rtrppl/orgrr/readme.md

 ## FAQ

-- Isn't this a rediciulous waste of time?
+- Isn't this a ridiciulous waste of time?
 Why bother?

 Certainly.
 Newer versions of org-roam are far more advanced that this system.
 And if one does not like org-roam for one reason or another, there still are Denote or ZK to try out.